 Number of Employees

-More technicians means greater employer's liability exposure.
-Chemical handling, confined spaces, and roof access create workplace hazards that increase your risk profile with each additional employee.
+More technicians increase workers compensation exposure.
+Chemical handling, confined space entry, and roof access create workplace hazards that compound with each additional employee.

 📋